3 May 2017

 In addition, the value of the Company’s 40% stake in JDF based on the value implied by the reorganization transaction (i.e. 68.6% – 40% = $14.3b), proceeds from the JDF proposed reorganization, 26% stake in Bitauto, 21% stake in Tuniu, 10% stake in Yonghui, 48% stake in Dada, and cash is netted against current EV to arrive at an implied FCF multiple for the core JD businesses.
 The value of JD’s tax advantage vs U.S. corporations and its NOLs is excluded due to difficulty of calculation and conservatism.
 A 25% tax rate is assumed for the add-back of interest expense.

-Some may question the usage of trailing FCF given the ~$3b contribution from WC changes (~$14b before JDF outflows).
-For many companies, capitalizing what is essentially cash from vendor float is highly aggressive, given it is frequently a one-time event, or is only sustainable if the company continues to grow.
+While the above analysis suggests a relatively cheap valuation, the usage of trailing FCF is highly aggressive as it implicitly capitalizes the ~$3b contribution from WC changes (~$14b before JDF outflows).
+For many companies, capitalizing what is essentially cash from vendor float is inappropriate, given it is frequently a one-time event.
 Furthermore, cash from WC accounts for the near-entirety of JD’s current FCF.
-However, I believe this is appropriate for JD given the WC changes stem largely from increased accounts payable, which has the potential to increase in excess of sales for many years as the Company continues growing at very high rates.